Our COVID-19 Response

 We are actively monitoring reports from the CDC, the WHO, the US Department of State, the Overseas Advisory Council, and our program partners on the ground in the regions where we work.
 We are also encouraging all students and parents to do their own research and obtain information from reliable sources such as the CDC and the WHO.

-We acknowledge this Level 3 advisory and agree that it is not safe or socially responsible to travel internationally right now.
-We also acknowledge that this situation is ever-changing and we are hopeful that over the next several months the world will have a much better grasp on the COVID-19 pandemic, communities will have access to either an effective vaccine, increased access to rapid and accurate testing, inexpensive and effective medical treatment and other means of mitigating the risks of transmitting the virus.
+We acknowledge that this situation is ever-changing and we are hopeful that over the next several months the world will have a much better grasp on the COVID-19 pandemic.
+We are optimistic that communities will have increased access to the vaccine, greater capacity for rapid and accurate testing, inexpensive and effective medical treatment and other means of mitigating the risks of transmitting the virus.

-o one knows when the outbreak will begin to slow but we are cautiously optimistic that new developments in COVID-19 management will allow for some level of international programming this spring.
+We are cautiously optimistic that new developments in COVID-19 management will allow for an increase in our international programming this year.
 Over the next few months, the Carpe Diem HQ team will continue keeping a close eye on the sources mentioned above and will continue to proactively communicate with all of our enrolled students and parents.

-What happens if I sign up for a Spring 2021 program now and I decide later that I’m not comfortable traveling, or the program is canceled?
+What happens if I sign up for a Fall 2021 program now and I decide later that I’m not comfortable traveling, or the program is canceled?

-All Spring 2021 students have until December 7th to cancel their enrollment for any reason and receive a full refund (minus the application fee).
-There is no risk to you to enroll in a program now and cancel before December 7th, 2020.
+All Fall 2021 students have until August 1st to cancel their enrollment for any reason and receive a full refund (minus the application fee).
+There is no risk to you to enroll in a Fall 2021 program now and cancel before August 1st, 2021.

 Where can I find more information about Carpe Diem’s response to COVID-19?